 What do you flavor with clam juice?
 There are a number of dishes made better all with a little fish stock flavor.
 The most popular one being pasta sauce.
 Risotto, linguine, spaghetti, you name it, clam juice will enhance it.
 Add it to a rich creamy Alfredo, dash some in a marinara sauce, or use it in any Italian garlicky seafood dish.
 You'll notice how the mineral-like briny flavor contributes a unique quality to your dish.

-Clam juice doesn’t stop there.
-It is an excellent accompaniment and secret ingredient to a white wine marinade, added to a soup like a fish chowder, dashed into ceviche, splashed into a cocktail, and used in deglazing a pan.
+Clam juice doesn't stop there.
+It is an excellent accompaniment and secret ingredient to a white wine marinade, added to a soup like a fish or a clam chowder, dashed into ceviche, splashed into a cocktail, and used in deglazing a pan.
 Sub it in Asian cooking for fish sauce if you find that fish sauce is too pungent for your liking.